Lance Parrish: 1985 and 1986 seasons

 In 1985, Parrish had another strong season, though he was unable to play at catcher for three weeks in July due to a lower back strain.
 In order to rest his back, he appeared in 22 games at designated hitter.
 He ended the season with a .273 batting average with 28 home runs, 27 doubles, and 98 RBIs.
-On defense, her ranked second in the league with a range factor of 6.23 per game at catcher.
+On defense, Parrish ranked second in the league with a range factor of 6.23 per game at catcher.
 At the end of the 1985 season, Parrish received his third consecutive Gold Glove Award.

 In 1986, Parrish began the season strong, totaling 21 home runs and 59 RBIs at the All-Star break.
 He again was chosen for the All-Star team, but back problems sidelined him for much of the second half.
 He appeared in only 91 games, 82 as the team's starting catcher.
 He finished the season with a .257 batting average, 22 home runs and 62 RBIs.

 Parrish's six-year contract expired at the end of the 1986 season.
 The Tigers offered him a two-year, $2.4 million contract (without guarantee in the second year).
 Parrish rejected the offer and became a free agent.